Political Science at MIT

 Second report:

 I am Tomoya Sasaki, a PhD student at the Department of Political Science in Massachusetts Institute of Technology (MIT).
-Thanks to the generous support from FUTI and the Ito Foundation U.S.A., I smoothly moved to Cambridge last September and have started my PhD life in Cambridge.
+Thanks to the generous support from FUTI and the ITO FOUNDATION U.S.A., I smoothly moved to Cambridge last September and have started my PhD life in Cambridge.
 This is my second report and I would like to focus on what I have been working on this semester (spring 2019).

 As with last semester, my primary task is to take classes and learn variety of theories and methods in political science and applied statistics.
 In the Department of Political Science, I am taking two classes: one about the modern and contemporary political philosophy and one about international political economy.
 In the former class, we have read the works of Locke, Marx, and Waver.
 They deal with fundamental issues in political science, for example, they ask why people form a state or how income equality affects political attitude or the structure of political system.
 It is a refreshing experience to me because I have not read these pieces in detail and in English before.
 The other class, international political economy, is strongly related to my primary field of study and I am highly excited to take this course.
 The professor nicely talks about how the field has emerged and developed as it is right now.
 Although some readings are quite familiar to me, I get to know how each paper fits into larger contexts and contributes to literature.